A History of the Azores

 wrecks, ship-breaking beaches of Alang in India,

-where floods can’t slow tar and fire and creosote.
+where floods can’t slow tar or fire or creosote.

-I laugh out loud to share the story of Castle Hill,
+I laugh out loud to share a story of Castle Hill,

-where I read trucking poems in a Cardinals cap,
+when I read road poems in a Cardinals cap,

-to crowds grogged out on cheese and Pinot Grigio.
+to crowds groggy with cheese or Pinot Grigio.

-was there, her face all cucumber mask and maggots.
+was there, her face all cucumber mask and milk.

-near Henry the Navigator Park, as Bill the Butcher
+near Henry Navigator Park, as Bill the Butcher

-read Moby-Dick, where trade in Thai sticks does
+read Moby-Dick, where trade in Thai sticks fares

 better than the fish wharves, where the bones